StackVista/stackstate-docs/getting_started.md

 ## Detailed information about components and relations

-To see the details of a component or a relation, you can click on it.
-Click on **SHOW ALL PROPERTIES** to see all details of a component.
+Select a component or a relation to display detailed information about it in the right panel **Selection details** tab.
+Click **SHOW ALL PROPERTIES** to open a popup with all details of a component.

 ![Detailed component information](/.gitbook/assets/v46_component_details.png)